 - Reception staff will liaise with staff from pre-school providers prior to pupils starting school.
 Concerns about particular needs will be brought to the attention of the SENDCo after this meeting.
-Where necessary the SENDCo will liaise with the setting. - Class teachers of children joining from other schools will receive information from the previous school; if there is an identified SEND the SENDCO will telephone to further discuss the child's needs with the previous school and parents. - Transition arrangements for our Year 6 pupils with SEND will be co-ordinated by the SENDCo involving the transition mentors at the receiving secondary school.
+Where necessary the SENDCo will liaise with the setting and Early Years Advisor. - Class teachers of children joining from other schools will receive information from the previous school; if there is an identified SEND the SENDCO will telephone to further discuss the child's needs with the previous school and parents.

+• Transition arrangements for our Year 6 pupils with SEND will be co-ordinated by the SENDCo involving the transition coordinators and/or SEND team at the receiving secondary school.
 Extra visits to the secondary school will be organised if it is felt to benefit the child's smooth transition and to familiarise them with key staff members e.g. the Learning Mentor/pastoral support staff.
-The SENDCO from the Secondary School will be invited to the June target review meeting, so they can meet with the child's parents/carers and have the opportunity to be given relevant information about the child's needs and provision that is required upon transition.